'Oh, son! I love you so much': The victims of the Thousand Oaks shooting

 Breaking News Emails

-A father's desperate search for his son ended in crushing heartbreak in Thousand Oaks, California, on Thursday.
+THOUSAND OAKS, California — A father's desperate search for his son ended in crushing heartbreak in Thousand Oaks on Thursday.

-"I've been here fighting for him all morning long, and we did just get the news that he was one of the [12] that were killed last night," Jason Coffman told reporters, choking back tears.
+"I've been here fighting for him all morning long, and we did just get the news that he was one of the [12] that were killed last night," the man, Jason Coffman, told reporters, choking back tears.
 "His name was Cody Coffman, my first-born son."

-"Only him and I know home much I love ... how much I miss, miss him," the dad said, holding his fist to his heart as he struggled to speak.
+"Only him and I know home much I love ... how much I miss, miss him," Coffman said, holding his fist to his heart as he struggled to speak.
 "Oh, son!
 I love you so much."

-Cody Coffman, 22, a youth baseball coach who'd planned to join the Army, according to his dad, was one of the dozen people slain when a gunman opened fire in side of the Borderline Bar and Grill.
+Cody Coffman, 22, a youth baseball coach who'd planned to join the Army, according to his dad, was one of the dozen people who were slain when a gunman opened fire inside Borderline Bar and Grill.

 Father of slain son: Last thing I said was, 'Son, I love you'Nov.
 8, 201801:48

-Cal Lutheran students said witnesses told them that Meek had jumped in front of his sister and others to shield them from the gunman.
+Cal Lutheran students said witnesses told them that Meek jumped in front of his sister and others to shield them.

-"Everything he did was really brave," said friend Lala Lyman, who was not at the bar.
-“It was heroic.
+"Everything he did was really brave," said Meek's friend Lala Lyman, who wasn't at the bar.
+"It was heroic.
 We lost someone truly great."

 "Cal Lutheran wraps its arms around the Meek family and other families, and around every member of this community of caring," the university said on its website.

-He'd graduated from Cal Lutheran in May - as did his mother, friends told NBC.
+Meek graduated from Cal Lutheran in May — as did his mother, friends told NBC News.

 Meek enjoyed the country-themed Borderline because he loved line dancing, pals said — he'd even founded Cal Lutheran's line dancing club.
 He'd promoted Wednesday's "College Country Night" event on his Instagram page.

-Sean Adler, a 48-year-old married father of two, was working at Borderline to make extra money, his sister Valarie Adler told KNBC.
+Sean Adler, 48, a married father of two, was working at Borderline to make extra money, his sister Valarie Adler told NBC Los Angeles.

-Helus "gave his all, and tonight, as I told his wife, he died a hero," Dean said.
+Sheriff's Sgt.
+Eric Buschow said Helus "had every intention of going in there and ending that threat and saving lives."

+"Unfortunately, he was just met immediately with gunfire," Buschow said.
+"It's a tragic loss for all of us, for the community."

-Another victim was Alaina Housley, an 18-year-old student at Pepperdine University and the niece of actress Tamera Mowry-Housley.
+Another victim was Alaina Housley, 18, a student at Pepperdine University and the niece of the actress Tamera Mowry-Housley.
+The university said she was from Napa, California, and was a freshman majoring in English.

-Mowry-Housley and her husband, former Fox News correspondent Adam Housley, had also spent the night trying to find out what had happened to their loved one.
-Housley went to the Los Robles Medical Center at 3:30 in the morning to look for her, and told the Los Angeles Times he feared the worst, because her Apple Watch and iPhone showed her location was still at the bar.
+Mowry-Housley and her husband, former Fox News correspondent Adam Housley, spent the night trying to find out what had happened to Tamera.
+Adam Housley, who went to Los Robles Medical Center at 3:30 in the morning to look for her, told the Los Angeles Times that he feared the worst because her Apple Watch and her iPhone showed that her location was still at the bar.

-"My gut is saying she's inside the bar, dead," he told the paper.
-"I'm hoping I'm wrong."

-"Our heart is broken," the husband and wife said in a statement.
-"Alaina was an incredible young woman with so much life ahead of her and we are devastated that her life was cut short in this manner."
+Madeleine Carr, a junior majoring in journalism who once interviewed Housley, said she quickly became a prominent member of the college community.

+"She's only been here since August, and she'd already found her way into choir and mock trial and all these different facets of the community," Carr said.
+"Usually, you see people just getting involved in one — not all.
+And she seemed to have found her way into a lot of people's hearts."

-Law-enforcement officials have identified the shooter as Ian David Long, a former Marine.
+Law enforcement officials identified the shooter as Ian David Long, a former Marine.

-Jason Coffman, 41, spoke to reporters outside of the Thousand Oaks Teen Center, where relatives searching for loved ones who are unaccounted for had been told to gather.
+Jason Coffman, 41, spoke to reporters outside of Thousand Oaks Teen Center, where relatives searching for loved ones who were unaccounted for had been told to gather.

 "I talked to him last night before he headed out the door.
 First thing I said was, 'Please don't drink and drive.'
 The last thing I said was, 'Son, I love you.'
 That was the last thing I said," Coffman recalled, melting into tears.

-Coffman told the Times he had been awoken by his son's friends pounding on his door at about 1 am telling him there had been a shooting at the bar - and they couldn't find Cody, who'd gone to buy his friends a round of drinks.
+Coffman told the Times that he had been awakened by his son's friends pounding on his door at about 1 a.m. telling him that there had been a shooting at the bar — and that they couldn't find Cody, who'd gone to buy his friends a round of drinks.

 Cody had three younger brothers and a little sister on the way, Coffman said.